Lfd4/dodocker/README.md

 This will call the default `build` task to be run.
 If a build sub-task errors out, the stdout from this build is sent to stdout.
-If you like to generally see the output of your builds, it is possible to raise verbosity which is a feature of doit.
+If you like to generally see the output of your builds, it is possible to get this verbosity by using the flag provided by doit.

     $ dodocker --verbosity 2

 Likewise it is possible to build images in parallel.
-Although there seems to be a race condition within docker to make a build fail from time to time, when running in parallel.
-This will run 4 build processes in parallel.
+A warning though: There seems to be a race condition within docker to make a build fail from time to time, when running in parallel.
+Restarting the build will finish the build eventually.
+This will run 4 build processes in parallel:

     $ dodocker -n 4